 (a) the conveyance or transfer of any immovable property (freehold or leasehold):

-(i) 7.5% of the higher of purchase price and market value, although concessions are available for Caymanian first time purchasers of [lower value real property and any purchasers of lower value property in certain categories of new development] ; and
+(i) 7.5% of the higher of purchase price and market value, although concessions may be available in certain circumstances; and

 (ii) usually paid by the purchaser;